Use your remote to enter text on your Apple TV

 - With your remote, select a text field on your Apple TV.

 Want to quickly switch between different types of keyboards, like uppercase and lowercase?
-Just press on your remote.
-If you have an Apple TV 4K or Apple TV (4th generation), this shortcut switches between uppercase and lowercase keyboards only.
+Just press Play/Pause on your remote.
+If you have an Apple TV 4K or Apple TV HD, this shortcut switches between uppercase and lowercase keyboards only.

 Use your voice to enter text on your Apple TV

-On Apple TV, you can use dictation3 if you set your system language to one of the following:
+On Apple TV, you can use dictation2 if you set your system language to one of the following:

 - Norwegian Bokmål